 In 1873, the Wolff & Schimpeler partnership fractured, with each man going his separate way.
 Joseph set up on his own at 47 Market Street and by the next year Xavier had left C. Henry Finck and partnered with him to open a liquor house called Schimpeler Brothers.
 In the meantime Xavier had married Katharina Krieger, born in O Neustalt ander Hardt, Germany, and an immigrant to the United States.
 In quick succession the couple had two sons, Charles Xavier born in 1859 and Henry born in 1860.
 As they matured both sons were taken into the firm, initially as clerks.

 About 1878, Joseph died leaving Xavier as the sole proprietor of the firm.
 About 1884, he took son Charles as a partner and changed the firm name to F. X. Schimpeler & Son.
 When Henry was ready for executive status about 1892, he was made a partner and the name amended to F. X. Schimpeler & Sons.
-The company headquarters then was located at 230 West Market Street, the building shown right.
+The company headquarters then was located at 230 West Market Street, the building shown left.

 With Xavier’s death in April 1900 at age 71, Charles took over the presidency of the organization, moving it to a building, shown here, at 416 Main Street.
 Within two years, however, for reasons I have not yet discovered, the whiskey business his family had established more than a quarter century earlier disappeared from Louisville business directories, never to return.